 By Judiciary Commission

 The Louisiana Judiciary Commission has opened an investigation into Shreveport City Judge Sheva M. Sims, taking depositions in Shreveport this week.
-At least four assistant clerks from the Shreveport City Clerk’s office received subpoena from Lantz Savage, Assistant Special Counsel of the Judiciary Commission to appear for sworn statements under oath.
+At least four assistant clerks from the Shreveport City Clerk’s office received subpoena from Lantz Savage, Assistant Special Counsel of the Judiciary Commission to appear for sworn statements under oath, also some Private investigators working to crack the case.
 Additionally at least one member (or former member) of the Shreveport City Marshal’s office has also been questioned about Judge Sims.

 Sims had a checkered legal career before her election to a judgeship.
 As a practicing attorney, she was notorious for being late to court, and many attorneys report that she was frequently ill-prepared for court matters.